aznafro/todo/README.md

 # Todo List App - Under construction

-A Todo App using the MEN stack!
+A Todo App that saves data using local storage.

 Live site can be viewed [here](https://odintodo.herokuapp.com/).